-Tampere, Finland 231 900 inhabitants50% live in buildings managedby housing companies

-Timeframe: started in 2015
+Tampere, Finland 231 900 inhabitants 50% live in buildings managed by housing companies Timeframe: started in 2015

-+ Quick tour: what's in it for you?
+$oldsymbol{\pm}$ Quick tour: what's in it for you?

-The City of Tampere has been actively supporting condominiums (limited liability housing companies) with "Energy Expert" training courses since 2000.
+The City of Tampere has set the target of becoming carbon neutral by 2030.
+In order to achieve this, residential buildings need to reduce their emissions by 10%.
+Housing associations are mainly in charge to undertake measures to achieve this goal and they need support to do so.
+This is why the City of Tampere has been actively supporting condominiums (limited liability housing companies) with "Energy Expert" training courses.
 Between 2015 and 2017, this activity was supported by the Low Carbon Housing Tampere Plus (TARMO+) project.
 The aim of this project has been to make housing companies in this region think about how to be energy efficient in line with the 2025 city strategy.
 This project was based on a true multi-stakeholder approach, focused on strengthening cooperation among all stakeholders in the territory.
-To date 250 housing cooperatives and 50 energy services companies have got involved in the project and nearly

-400 free-willing residents from different housing companies have been trained.
+To date 250 housing cooperatives and 50 energy services companies have got involved in the project and nearly 400 free-willing residents from different housing companies have been trained.